trinidadgithub/SoftwareEngineering/c/README.md

 [MemoryAccessPatternAnalyzer](./MemoryAccessPatternAnalyzer): A study on virtual memory analysis on local.
 [curl](./curl): An excercise on building your own curl program.
 [db](./db):  Build your own database.
 [sslcomms](./sslcomms): Building two process threads in C that communicate over SSL.
+[REPL](./REPL): Build a shell.
+Code Crafters challenge.

 ---